SEMICeu/documentation/README.md

 ## Usage

-The toolchain is an online service build with a collection of GitHub repositories in the SEMIC GitHub space which are interconnected with automated processing.
+The toolchain is an online service build with a collection of GitHub repositories in the SEMIC GitHub space.
+The repositories are interconnected with automated processing.
-There is no local install required, besides a UML editor.
+There is no local install required besides a UML editing tool.

+The basic idea behind the toolchain service is to consider a data specification as software source code.
+Software development has a long history in tooling and approaches to manage code changes with different contributors.
+Due to the rise of Open Source software development in the past decades, tools and approaches for building software are now freely and reliable available for anybody.
+One of the best practices within software development is to build tools that release developers from repetitive work and other risks that are part of the software development process.
+Here, the toolchain will release editors from building the artefacts themselves.
+However as consequence, editors must familiarize themselves with the software development mindset.

 Using the toolchain for editing data specifications requires editors to have insight in